|

 I have been craving meat lately, and my husband is over the moon because it’s his favorite food group.
 He only needs potatoes and maybe a small side of veggies.
 I’m more of a veggie, potato, and gravy kind of person, with less meat.
 While searching for dinner ideas, I found some delicious pork loin chops at Whole Foods.
 I love their pork.
 When I was a kid, my grandpa raised pigs on our family farm in Germany.
 The pigs had huge stalls and spent their days outside foraging in the garden.
 Nowadays, they’d be called heritage pigs.
 I wish I could find that quality of pig meat here; it’s incredible.
 Once I got home with my pork chops, I looked for a new recipe and found a good one on a German website.
 It had all my favorite ingredients, including a light, nicely flavored gravy.
 Let me tell you, it was a hit!
 The meat was moist and tender, and the sauce went perfectly.
 It was so good that I tried the same boneless chicken breast recipe.
 The chicken breasts turned my salad into a meal and were great on a sandwich.
 I served my pork chops with mashed celeriac root and potatoes.
 I will share the recipe the next time I prepare them.
 The reason is that I did not measure the ingredients.
 I still have Swiss chard in my garden, and I prepared my Swiss chard with raisins; I did not add the pine nuts to the Swiss chard.
 The Swiss chard with raisins made this meal complete.
 The original recipe called for Caraway seeds.
 You will find them quite often in German dishes like sauerkraut and sauces.
 I left them out, but feel free to add them.
 Toast 1 TBS of caraway seeds in a dry pan until they change color.
 Then, grind them with a mortar and pestle or coffee grinder.
 Germans believe that caraway seeds help you digest your food.
 There are a few things to consider for this recipe.
 You'll need a meat thermometer to measure the temperature.
 The pork is done when it reaches 145 degrees Fahrenheit.
 Remove from the oven, cover it, and let it rest for 5 to 10 minutes.
 The chicken breasts must reach 165 degrees Fahrenheit on the thermometer.
 Again, allow the meat to rest for 5 to 10 minutes, and cover it to keep it warm.
 This recipe can be easily doubled.
 Ingredients: Recipe for two 2 boneless pork loin chops or 2 boneless skin-on chicken breasts 1 large red onion 2 TBS dried marjoram 4 TBS olive oil 2 TBS butter 1 TBS tomato paste ½ to 1 tsp. sugar ½ tsp. sweet paprika 2 bay leaves 1 ½ cup vegetable broth Directions: Remove pork chops from the refrigerator 30 minutes before roasting.
 Cut the onion into quarters and then into thin strips.
 Preheat the oven to 350 degrees.
 Heat an oven-proof dish in the oven.
 Slightly slice the fat edges of the pork chops and season the meat with salt, pepper, and one teaspoon of dried marjoram.
 Heat the olive oil in a frying pan and sauté the meat on all sides for 4 to 5 minutes.
 Transfer to the heated ovenproof dish.
 Add one teaspoon each of butter on top of the two pork chops and finish cooking in the hot oven on the middle rack for 10 minutes or until the meat reaches the internal temperature of 145 degrees.
 Cover the meat and let it rest for 5-10 minutes.
 I used two boneless skin-on chicken breasts and cooked them the same way I cooked the pork chops.
 I took them out of the oven when the internal temperature reached 165 degrees.
 I covered them and let them rest for another 10 minutes.
 These succulent chicken breasts will turn your favorite salad into a meal or make a great sandwich or snack.
 I like eating them with my Romesco sauce.
 For the sauce, add 2 tbsp olive oil and 2 tsp butter to the pan, add the onions, and sauté for 5 minutes over medium heat.
 Add 1⁄2 tsp sugar and 1 tbsp tomato paste; roast briefly.
 Season with salt, pepper, and a little hot paprika.
 Deglaze with 1½ cup of vegetable stock, add 1⁄2 tsp dried marjoram and two bay leaves, and let it cook uncovered for 5 minutes., reducing the liquid.
 Season the sauce with salt and pepper.
 If you prefer a thinner sauce, add more broth.
 This is a recipe from Essen und Trinken Adapted by Sonnycovechef.com If you prefer Schnitzel ( breaded pork chop) with or without a tasty mushroom sauce, this recipe is for you.
 Click here!

 I have been searching for easy yet delicious recipes.
 Since mussels and clams are in season and among my favorite shellfish, I couldn’t resist trying this recipe from Real Simple Magazine.
 The first time I made it with mussels and clams it turned out fantastic.
 The chorizo added a subtle smokiness and richness, while the leeks provided substance and extra flavor.
 The best part?
 It comes together quickly.
 For my second attempt, I doubled the recipe and used only clams.
 I also used Mexican chorizo, which added some spice to the dish.
 My husband made his famous garlic bread, and we had a warm, spicy dish for six people on a rainy, cold night.
 A green salad with fennel and grapefruit completed the meal.
 For dessert, I made my marzipan cake with raspberry sauce.
 Everyone went home with a full belly.
 I never had any leftovers when I made this dish.
 Since I had to quickly snap a photo to share with you while dinner was already on the table, I apologize for the poor quality of the picture.
 I will switch the photo the next time I make it.
 If you prefer pasta instead of crusty bread, feel free to try it.
 It should be ok, but I haven't tried it.
 Adjust your seasoning according to your taste.
 I used whole canned peeled tomatoes and squeezed them with my hands into small pieces.
 The sauce can be prepared ahead of time.
 Just reheat it before adding the clams.
-Ingredients: 3 Ib. clams or mussels or both ½ TBS. olive oil 3 cloves of garlic, thinly sliced 4 oz.
+Ingredients: 4 servings 3 to 4 lb.clams or mussels or both ½ TBS. olive oil 3 cloves of garlic, thinly sliced 4 oz.
 Mexican or Spanish style chorizo, depending on your taste 1 ½ cup leeks from one large leek 1 ½ cup dry white wine 1 cup canned, chopped tomatoes 1 tsp. salt 1 tsp. pepper 1 tsp.sugar 2 TBS. butter chopped fresh chives, or parsley Directions: Put the clams or mussels in a large container of cold water and let them soak for about 30 minutes.
 When ready to take them out, rinse them in cold water and scrub them clean if necessary.
 Discard all calms that are not closed.
 Cut the leeks in half and thinly slice them.
 Rinse them in cold water until all the dirt is removed.
 Dry them in a colander.
 Remove the casing from the chorizo, half them, and then cut into ½ -inch pieces.
 In a large pot, slowly heat the olive oil, add chorizo, and saute at medium heat, stirring often until the chorizo begins to brown, about 3 minutes.
 Add the leek and garlic, stirring often until softened, about 2 minutes.
 Add the wine and reduce and cook it for a couple of minutes.
 Add the tomatoes and spices and cook for another 5 minutes, stirring often.
 Adjust the spices according to your taste.
 When you are ready to serve, add the clams and cook them over medium heat for about 7-9 minutes with the pot covered.
 When the clams have opened, remove them with a slotted spoon into warmed serving bowls.
 Discard all unopened clams.
 Add the butter to the sauce and stir until dissolved.
 Pour the sauce over the clams and sprinkle with chives or parsley.
 Serve immediately.
 Guten Appetit!
 Recipe from Real Simple Magazine Adapted by ˚Sunnycovechef Here is another seafood recipe that might tickle your fancy.
 It's halibut with butternut squash, seasoned with ginger and cumin,and served with a shiitake, edamame bean, mushroom sauce.
 The perfect Spa food.
 Click here for the recipe How about a sheet pan dish with salmon and fennel?
 It's a super easy dish with a French twist.
 Click here for the recipe These eggless hazelnut cookies are super delicious little treats and can be enjoiyed anytime of the day, but especially with a cup of tea, coffee or any other beverage enjoy.

 Click here for the recipe I have been searching for a chocolate cake recipe for a long time.
 I wanted a rich, European-style cake with chocolate as the main flavor.
 Every bite should be a moment of pure bliss and joy.
 I was looking for a simple cake without frosting or glaze.
 Eventually, I chose a recipe from Lia Linster, a Michelin-starred chef from Luxembourg.
 I found the recipe in a German book that she co-wrote with a doctor and an evolutionary biologist who is a professor of Molecular Biology at the University of Heidelberg.
 I love the title of the book, "Carrots Love Butter" (Karotten Lieben Butter).
 This book discusses the importance of reviving good cuisine and learning to enjoy traditionally cooked dishes without guilt.
 This is right up my alley.
 I believe that eating should be a pleasurable experience, and that's excactly what this book is all about.
 Trust me when say that indulging in this cake is an absolute delight.
 This is not your typical chocolate cake with frosting, the ones my husband likes.
 He compared this cake to a brownie and wasn't crazy about it, but he managed to eat the last piece, which I had saved.
 Small pieces or even slivers of this cake will satisfy your sweet tooth.
 I baked this cake for my German friends, who I invited to our yearly feast of Königsberger Kloopse (meatballs in a tangy white sauce) We had a lot of fun drinking champagne and enjoying our meal.
 I served the cake with soft whipped cream, which I flavored with maple syrup .
 The next day I decided to serve it with whipped cream and raspberry sauce.
 Click here for the raspberry sauce recipe.
 This cake serves small portions and will feed a crowd; you will have 12 regular pieces.
 My cake lasted a few days on my kitchen counter, during which time I satisfied all my sweet cravings with a little sliver here and there.
 Remember to take the butter out the night before; it needs to be very soft.
 I also let the eggs sit out to reach room temperature.
 I splurged on good chocolate, buying Valrhona 70% dark chocolate, which I believe makes all the difference in this cake.
 I ground the almonds in a food processor.
 This is an easy cake to bake.
 Ingredients: 7 ounces ( 200g) 70%dark chocolate 6 eggs at room temperature 9 ounces (250g) sugar 4.5 ounces (125g) ground almonds 9 ounces (250g) soft butter 3.5 ounces (100) g flour sifted A pinch of salt Directions: Grind the almonds in a food processor until they are very fine Prepare a 9-11 inch cake pan with a removable buttom by buttering it, then add some flour.
 Shake off all excess flour.
 Melt the chocolate in a warm water bath.
 Separate the eggs and beat the egg whites with two ounces (50g) of sugar and a pinch of salt.
 I always beat the egg whites first because I use the same mixer (KitchenAid) for the cake.
 Place the beaten egg whites in a bowl to use later.
 Beat the egg yolks with the remaining 7 ounces (200g) of sugar for about three minutes until all the sugar dissolves and the mixture turns pale.
 Then, stir in the melted chocolate, ground almonds, and softened butter.
 Once well mixed, gently fold in the sifted flour.
 Carefully fold in the egg whites with a spatula.
 Pour the batter into the prepared cake pan.
 Bake for about 40 minutes.
 Insert a toothpick in the middle of the cake to test for doneness.
 Place the baked cake on a rack to cool, then dust it with dark cocoa powder before serving.
 I served my cake with semi-stiff whipped cream flavored with maple syrup and raspberry sauce.
 Guten Appetit!
 Recipe from Lia Linster from the book Karotten Lieben Butter Adapted and translated by the sunnycovechef.com Here is a chcocolate tart I posted in 2014.
 It has a buttery crust with an orange flavored chocolate ganache.
 Click here for the recipe.
 Here is a recipe for a walnut pie, which is more like a German chocolate tart.
 I shared this recipe back in 2013.
 I made it for my mother's birthday in Germany and it received great revies.
 Click here for the recipe If you are looking for a special meal to please your loved one on Valentine's Day or any other occasion , try this scallop dish.
 It will make you look like a gourmet cook.